-Once you have reviewed the resources collected here as well as the many others throughout the site, you may find awards for study, research, or another avenue of academic growth that would well equip you for your next steps academically/professionally.
+We invite you to review the resources collected here to discover awards for study, research, or another avenue of academic growth that would well equip you for your next steps academically and professionally.
 Perhaps you have discovered a scholarship that richly complements the emphases and goals of your discipline.
 Quite often, we meet with students almost dizzy with the possibilities that competitive awards at the national and international level suggest to them: for completing a graduate degree abroad, serving as an English Teaching Assistant in a foreign country, studying at Oxford or Cambridge, interning in a U.S. Embassy, or participating in an intensive language program in-country.
 And almost without exception, the burning question they ask: what kind of student wins the Rhodes or the Fulbright, the Truman or the Boren?
 An important question certainly.
 Understandably, students want and need to know whether or not there is a profile for the ideal candidate for one of these scholarships, and if there is what it is.

 In her essay "Maximizing Your Undergraduate Education," Dean Elizabeth Vardaman examines "scholarship readiness" at length--the academic record, accomplishments, character, record of service and leadership indicative of an exceptional scholarship contender.
 In essence, she describes undergraduate students who desire an extraordinary education, and whose intellectual curiosity and pursuit of excellence, both academic and personal, have compelled them to study with vigor, invest themselves in others, and exercise relentlessly the choice to want more, read more, question more, search more--get more out of their time at Baylor.